+86-159 9860 6917

 What is geogrid, and how is it used in road construction?

-- Soil Stabilization: Geogrids are placed between soil layers to enhance load distribution and prevent soil displacement, especially over weak or soft subgrades.
+- Soil Stabilization: Geogrids are installed between soil layers to improve load distribution and limit soil movement, especially over weak or soft subgrades.

-- Base Reinforcement: When used beneath the aggregate base or sub-base of roads, geogrids reduce rutting, extend the road’s lifespan, and allow for a thinner pavement structure.
+- Base Reinforcement: When placed beneath the aggregate base or sub-base, geogrids reduce rutting, extend road service life, and allow for thinner pavement structures.

-- Improved Load-Bearing Capacity: By creating a reinforced layer, geogrids increase the bearing capacity of the pavement, especially useful in heavy traffic or industrial zones.
+- Improved Load-Bearing Capacity: By forming a reinforced composite layer, geogrids increase pavement bearing capacity, making them ideal for heavy traffic and industrial areas.

-- Cost Efficiency: They reduce the need for high-quality fill materials and decrease construction and maintenance costs by increasing the durability of the road.
+- Cost Efficiency: Geogrids lower the demand for high-quality fill materials and reduce construction and maintenance costs by improving overall road durability.

-Geogrids are widely used in highways, rural roads, airport runways, and parking lots where long-term performance and soil reinforcement are critical.
+- Typical Applications: Geogrids are widely used in highways, rural roads, airport runways, and parking lots where long-term performance and soil reinforcement are essential.

 Using geogrid for roads offers several advantages: